evamike/magic-image/client/README.md

 ## Run the project

+* Populate the environment variable with the backend url :
+  VITE_SERVER_URL
+  * Eg.: VITE_SERVER_URL=http://localhost:8080

-* Running the below command starts the client on http://localhost:5173.
+* Run the below command to start the client on http://localhost:5173.

 ```
 npm run dev